Albtony/gipsy-bot/README.md

 # gipsy-bot

-repository for my in-progress experimental gipsy-bot
+repository for my in-progress experimental gipsy-bot, note that this might not be the most stable bot since the music player can sometimes bugged out

 ## todos